Screencap © 2014 Disney Enterprises.

 Luckily, Big Hero 6 is good enough that you don’t really have to test that premise,

+of animation on the acclaimed, Oscar-winning 2012 Disney short “Paperman” and co-head of animation on Big Hero 6, from which he was allowed to take a sabbatical to produce “Feast” as part of Disney Animation’s Spark program.
 It focuses on a Boston terrier named Winston and the food he enjoys with his person, their life together glimpsed almost exclusively and quite poignantly from a sort of “bowl's-eye view” that places the gleefully gluttonous Winston center stage.

-Ralph and “Paperman” to 2013's Mickey Mouse meta-mashup “Get a Horse" and the Frozen juggernaut to Big Hero 6 itself, marking another renaissance at Disney Animation.
-While I’d still love to see a return to traditional line animation, there’s no denying that Disney is turning out some exciting, creative, moving work worthy of its history.
+“Feast” is one in a growing line of diverse features and shorts, from 2012’s Wreck-It Ralph and “Paperman” to last year’s Mickey Mouse meta-mashup “Get a Horse!” and the Frozen juggernaut to Big Hero 6 itself, marking another renaissance at Disney Animation.
+While I’d still love to see a return to traditional line animation, there’s no denying that Disney is turning out some exciting, innovative, moving work worthy of

 Related: 42 Favorites: #10 • Hounds and Fury • Cold Hands, Warm Hearts